Do you want to learn how to run a competition on LinkedIn?

 Take a look at these B2B giveaway prize ideas for even more inspiration.

-3. Determine the Competition Rules
+3. Determine the Rules for LinkedIn Promotions

 First, is your contest based on luck, or does it require some effort to enter?
 We call these chance and skill-based giveaways.